What are Mantras?

 Mantras are Not Indian

 These sound vibrations are in all of us, but we are unconscious of them.
-They were perceived by great sages, saints, seers, and rishis, who revealed them to us and made them available to us as tools we can use to go inward and discover the great mystery of who we truly are.
+Great sages, saints, seers, and rishis perceived them during very deep meditation, revealing them to us and making them available as tools to go inward and discover the great mystery of who we truly are.

 Once perceived, the vibrations and sounds were embodied in the form of letters and language so that the great seers and rishis could record them and make them visible.
 Sanskrit, one of the great ancient languages of the world, is dedicated to preserving this profound and sacred science.
 India has been one of the great repositories of this sacred knowledge and has encouraged the science of mantra yoga to grow and flourish.

 However, no country or culture can claim to own a mantra.
 Mantras are universal forces available and accessible to all who desire to study and practice them.
 This is why we will find sacred words of power in all countries, cultures, and religions.
-They will reveal themselves to anyone who is prepared to handle the enormous power and knowledge mantras that can be unleashed in our psyche.
+They will reveal themselves to anyone who is prepared to handle the enormous power and knowledge mantras can unleash in our psyche.

 Religion or Science